How to Deploy a REST API with Flask, Fauna, and Authentication on Koyeb

 This function performs two actions:

-1. Delete all users in the users collection, in case you've already run the script before.
+collection, in case you've already run the script before. - Create new users by running the

-Notice that we defined types for each user.
+for each user.
 This is so we can control access to user data in the next step.

-But before that, we are going to call these functions as a Fauna admin in seed.py:
+But before that, we are going to call these functions as a Fauna admin in seed.py

 import os